planet-lia/infrastructure/README.md

 1. Create a cluster, see `cluster` directory for more info
 2. Create a new overlay in `overlays` with the appropriate patches and secrets in the `secrets` dir (copy the template file and rename it to your clusters name)
 3. Run `bash ./cluster/install_overlay.sh <OVERLAY_NAME>` (e.g. `bash ./cluster/install_overlay.sh production`)

+## Credits
+Special thanks to the :crown: Kubernetes Wizard [dr. Mataž Pančur](https://fri.uni-lj.si/en/employees/matjaz-pancur) for his consulting on the  structure of the repository and Kubernetes in general.